-Dr. Susan Whealler Johnston, Chair, formally called the meeting to order at 8:32 a.m. in the Board Room, Third Floor-Martin Hall on the campus of Radford University.
+Dr. Susan Whealler Johnston, Chair, formally called the meeting to order at 10:34 a.m. in the Board Room, Third Floor, Martin Hall on the campus of Radford University and noted that pursuant to the draft Agenda as published "All start times for committees are approximate only.
+Committees meetings may begin either before or after the listed approximate start time as committee members are ready to proceed."